This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 Current Assets

-• Cash and cash equivalents: $250 million
+• Cash and cash equivalents: The most liquid assets.

-• Accounts receivable: $1,950 million
+• Accounts receivable: Payments owed by customers.

-• Marketable securities: $700 million
+• Marketable securities: Short-term investments.

-• Other liquid assets: $1,150 million
+• Other liquid assets ($1,150 million)

 Fixed Assets